UW-ESS-DS/MLGeo2022_muting/README.md

 To clone this repository run "git clone https://github.com/UW-ESS-DS/MLGEO2022_muting" in the terminal.

-My choice of liscensing is
+My choice of liscensing is MIT.